 A Thanksgiving feast for your ears

 Thanksgiving.
-It's the most coveted meal of the year.
-Considering Americans consume 242 million turkeys each year – 30 percent of that during the holiday alone – it's safe to say we look forward to Thanksgiving each year for the food (and time spent with loved ones, of course).
+It's the most anticipated meal of the year.
+Considering Americans consume 242 million turkeys each year – 30 percent of that during the holiday alone – it's safe to say we look forward to Thanksgiving each year for the food and time spent with loved ones.
 But, what we put on the table is good for more than just stuffing your belly.
 A number of nutrients found in traditional Thanksgiving dishes have been linked to healthy hearing, meaning you won’t have to feel guilty about bellying up for seconds (or thirds).

-Sweet potatoes are a Thanksgiving staple, and just so happen to be chock full of potassium.
+Sweet potatoes are a Thanksgiving staple, and they just happen to be chock full of potassium.
 Love green bean casserole?
 You’re in luck, because beans are also a great source of the nutrient.
-And don’t let your little ones run away without loading up their plates with some of your aunt’s roasted butternut squash, since the vegetable is also high in the nutrient.
-Turkey is too so be sure to plan for leftover turkey sandwiches.
+Other sources of potassium include roasted butternut squash and the holiday meal's main attraction: turkey!

 Studies have shown that an insufficient level of folates in the body is linked to an increased risk of age-related hearing loss.
-Deficient folic acid could also cause elevated levels of the amino acid homocysteine, which could lead to stroke and heart disease.
+Deficient folic acid could also cause elevated levels of the amino acid homocysteine, which could increase risk of stroke and heart disease.

-Dark, leafy greens like spinach and arugula are rich in folates, so mix some into a hummus for a starter or snack before the meal or into a salad during dinner.
-Brussels sprouts also boast a high folic acid count; coat them with olive oil or bacon grease (you know you made bacon this morning!) and roast them for the big day.
-Broccoli is also rich in folic acid; work it into a side dish – raw or par-steamed – or let simply chop it up and serve with some vegetable dip.
+Dark, leafy greens like spinach and arugula are rich in folates, so mix some into hummus for a starter or snack before the meal or into a salad during dinner.
+Brussels sprouts also boast a high folic acid count; coat them with olive oil and roast them for the big day.
+Broccoli is also rich in folic acid; work it into a side dish – raw or steamed – or simply chop it up and serve with some vegetable dip.

-Magnesium helps maintain normal nerve function, which consequently helps reduce your chances of tinnitus.
-Since many forms of tinnitus have no cure, keeping a nutrient-rich diet is important to help keep your hearing in as tip-top shape as possible.
+Magnesium helps maintain normal nerve function, which may help reduce the risk of tinnitus.
+Since many forms of tinnitus have no cure, keeping a nutrient-rich diet is important for reducing your chances of experiencing this all too common condition.

 Whole wheat bread is rich in magnesium, so choose this hearty grain for your Thanksgiving dinner roll.
-Quinoa, an ancient Peruvian grain, is another dish loaded with the nutrient and has fewer carbohydrates, if you’re trying to watch your calorie intake.
-On the flip side, if you're a pie lover, don't fret about indulging in that second piece of pecan pie, as nuts are also a good source of magnesium.
+Quinoa, an ancient Peruvian grain, is loaded with the nutrient.
+And, if you're a pie lover, don't fret about indulging in that slice of pecan pie, as nuts are also a good source of magnesium.

 The inner ear has an extremely high concentration of zinc, a mineral which has been linked to reduction in tinnitus and presbycusis.
 Because of this, maintaining a diet rich in zinc is essential to maintaining healthy hearing.

 Oysters were part of the first Thanksgiving.
-Though they aren't typical to today's menu, if your family is in the mood for something a little different this year, shellfish are a great way to get your daily dose of zinc.
-Otherwise, set out a bowl of nuts like cashews, almonds and pistachios as a pre-dinner snack for the hungry relatives prowling around the kitchen.
+Though they aren't typical of today's traditional holiday menu, if your family is in the mood for something a little different this year, shellfish are a great way to get your daily dose of zinc.
+Otherwise, set out a bowl of nuts like cashews, almonds or pistachios as a pre-dinner snack for the hungry relatives prowling around the kitchen.